AdamFHolt/adamfholt.github.io/_pages/research.md

 <h3 style="font-weight: bold">2 - Regional subduction dynamics</h3>
 <p style="padding-top:10px">
 We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within particular regions.
-Recent regions of focus include the complex subduction settings of the Western Pacific and Caribbean.
+Current regions of focus include the complex subduction settings of the Western Pacific and the Caribbean.
 </p>

 <h3 style="font-weight: bold">3 - Plate kinematics and plate reconstructions</h3>